copenhagenjs/copenhagenjs.dk/_posts/2019-03-19-build-app-ethereum.md

 blockchain app - How to interact with your blockchain app - How to distribute your app to your friends

+Schedule:
+17:00 Doors Open
+17:30 Welcome
-Schedule: 17:00 Doors Open 17:30 Welcome 17:40 Blockchain & Ethereum - how and
+17:40 Blockchain & Ethereum - how andwhy to get started?
-why to get started?
-18:00 Exercises with Ethereum 18:30 Sandwiches and drinks 18:50 How to deploy blockchain 19:10 Exercises for deploying blockchain apps 20:30 Follow up talk and networking!
+18:00 Exercises with Ethereum
+18:30 Sandwiches and drinks
+18:50 How to deploy blockchain
+19:10 Exercises for deploying blockchain apps
+20:30 Follow up talk and networking!

 Why are we doing this?
 Blockchain is an interesting technology that is talked